 No specific previous experience is necessary to join this expedition but team members would benefit from multi-day trekking and camping experience carrying heavy daypacks.
 Please do not underestimate the challenge presented by the conditions in the Lut desert.

-You cannot rely on being able to use ATMs in Tehran and many banks will block activity on debit or credit cards.
+You cannot rely on being able to use ATMs in Tehran and many international banks will block activity on debit or credit cards.
 We suggest you bring cash in USD$ or Euros to exchange for Iranian rials.
 This expedition is all-inclusive so you won’t need much money, just for airport transfers (who will usually accept $), some souvenirs in Tehran or Kerman or for (discretionary but always appreciated) tips.

 Secret Compass will have an Ops Room manned in the UK throughout your expedition.
 If your family need to get in touch with you due to an EMERGENCY they can call the Ops Room on +44 (0) 207 096 8428.
 The Ops Room will ensure the message gets to the expedition within 24 hours.
 Unfortunately we are unable to pass routine messages between your family members and you.